mainmatter/gerust/README.md

 ## Testing & CI

-Projects generated by Pacesetter come with a complete CI setup for GitHub Actions that includes:
+Projects generated by Gerust come with a complete CI setup for GitHub Actions that includes:

 * checking the format of all Rust source files
 * running Clippy on the entire project